-SC State Fair to host second annual Hudson's Heroes Tackle Hunger event
+SC State Fair to host third annual Hudson's Heroes Tackle Hunger event

-(Jan.
-4, 2019 - Columbia, S.C.) – The South Carolina State Fair will host the second annual Hudson’s Heroes Tackle Hunger event at the fairgrounds Jan.
-12.
+The South Carolina State Fair will host the third annual Hudson’s Heroes Tackle Hunger event at the fairgrounds Saturday, Jan.
+11.

 The event is a partnership with Jim Hudson Automotive Group, the Souper Bowl of Caring and Harvest Hope Food Bank.

 The Souper Bowl of Caring was founded by a Columbia church youth group nearly 30 years ago to support area food banks and pantries, and it quickly expanded to a national hunger relief effort.
-The campaign culminates around Super Bowl Sunday each year and annually generates around $10 million nationally.
-Contributions from each community remain in those areas to help fight hunger.
+The campaign culminates around Super Bowl Sunday each year.
+In recent years the event has generated around $10 million annually in food and funds.
+Contributions from each community across the county remain in those areas to help fight hunger.

-Last year, representatives from 10 Midlands high schools packed 2,000 boxes during the inaugural Hudson’s Heroes Tackle Hunger event.
+Last year, representatives from 18 Midlands high schools packed 4,000 boxes during the second annual Hudson’s Heroes Tackle Hunger event.

-“We are thrilled to help support ongoing efforts to fight hunger in our community, and we could not think of a better way to launch our 150thanniversary year,” said S.C.
+“We are thrilled to continue our partnership to help fight hunger in our community, and we can think of no better cause than helping supply food to those in need,” said S.C.
 State Fair general manager, Nancy Smith.

 Jim Hudson Automotive Group is providing the food for the 4,000 boxes.
 Once packed, the boxes will be taken to the Harvest Hope Food Bank warehouse for distribution to families across the Midlands.